 All pupils are expected to take part in the school's Physical Education and Swimming programme.
-Pupils can only be excused from PE and Swimming lessons for medical reasons, for which a note from a parent will suffice, or other reasons agreed with the school.
+Pupils can only be excused from PE and Swimming lessons for medical reasons, for which an official medical note from a gp will be required.

-11.9 Homework
+11.9 Homework and Marking policy